Stand Your Ground Laws

 Duty to Retreat

 It is impossible to discuss stand your ground laws without first explaining the concept of the duty to retreat.
 In its most extreme form, the duty to retreat states that a person who is under an imminent threat of personal harm must retreat from the threat as much as possible before responding with force in self-defense.
-These days, states generally incorporate some modified form of the duty with somewhat less stringent requirements.
+These days, states that retain the duty generally incorporate a variety of the duty with somewhat less stringent requirements.

 Stand Your Ground